 Best for Mountain Biking: Peak Design Out Front Bike Mount

 On rocky and bumpy terrain, this mount ($70) from Peak Design will keep your phone securely in place.
 Compared to other similarly priced options, Peak Design’s innovative mechanical and magnetic hybrid mounting system holds up to vibration and keeps your phone stable on rough trails.

-This mount fits on any handlebar with a diameter of 22.2, 25.4, and 31.8 mm.
+This mount fits on any handlebar with a diameter of 22.2 mm, 25.4 mm, and 31.8 mm.
 There are no tools required for installation, and it takes less than a minute to put on your bike.

-From iPhones to Galaxy phones, any smartphone device will work with this mount — as long as you have a Peak Design case or a universal adaptor.
+From iPhones to Galaxy phones, any smartphone device will work with it — as long as you have a Peak Design case or a universal adaptor.
 Once installed, this mount can hold your phone in either landscape or portrait mode.

 For more information, check out our full review on Peak Design’s phone mount product lineup.